Generalised continuation by means of right limits: Dynamical examples

 is \emph{generated by the dynamical system~$T$} (in that situation $\ph$ is called an \emph{observable}). \end{Def}

-To determine the right limits of the power series $\sum_{k=0}^\infty \ph\big(T^k(\ga)\big) z^k$, one may try to determine first the right limits of the orbit~$\{T^k(\ga)\}$ itself (and then to exploit continuity or discontinuity properties of the observable~$\ph$).
-The following result is a generalisation of a lemma proved in \cite{BMS}.
+To determine the right limits of the power series $\sum_{k=0}^\infty \ph\big(T^k(\ga)\big) z^k$, one may try to determine first the right limits of the orbit~$(T^k(\ga))$ itself (and then to exploit continuity or discontinuity properties of the observable~$\ph$).
+The following result is a generalisation of \cite[Lemma~2.4]{BMS}.